CESSProject/cess-miner/README.md

-# cess-mining
+# cess-bucket

-cess-mining is a mining program provided by cess platform for storage miners.
+cess-bucket is a mining program provided by cess platform for storage miners.

 ## Features